Skip to main content

 this.material.setParameter('uDiffuseMap', diffuseTexture);

-// Use the "clouds" texture as the height map property
+// Set the height map texture

 this.material.setParameter('uHeightMap', heightTexture);

-var renders = this.entity.findComponents('render');
+const renders = this.entity.findComponents('render');

-for (var i = 0; i < renders.length; ++i) {
+for (let i = 0; i < renders.length; ++i) {

-var meshInstances = renders[i].meshInstances;
+const meshInstances = renders[i].meshInstances;

-for (var j = 0; j < meshInstances.length; j++) {
+for (let j = 0; j < meshInstances.length; j++) {

 meshInstances[j].material = this.material;